Want To Make Millions? Copy Someone’s Cryptocurrency Project.

 While some seasoned investors and cryptocurrency veterans scratch their heads about Tron, many see it as the exception and not the rule.
 Ryan Selkis, the CEO of Messari, a company attempting to build a database for standardized information about digital coins, noted that communities on Twitter and Reddit have done decent jobs ferreting out examples of blatant scams and copied white papers, preventing bad actors from getting too far.

-That’s what happend with DADI, “a decentralized cloud computing company,” whose January token sale was called into question when users on Twitter began comparing passages of its proposal to that of a Russian company called SONM.
+That’s what happened with DADI, “a decentralized cloud computing company,” whose January token sale was called into question when users on Twitter began comparing passages of its proposal to that of a Russian company called SONM.
 In response, DADI decided to come clean in a blog post.

 “Yes, the copy in section 3.6.4 of our white paper is a mistake… but it’s one page out of 70 — [300] words out of 11,758,” the company wrote, before pulling its original white paper and uploading a new version.
 “The words in dispute were left in the document from earlier research material and should have been edited out: the details provided were not representative of the current state of network development.”